frychicken/PiGen/README.md

 # PiGen

-**_In alpha only, will be developed more, keep in mind that this will not generate all number!! (only part of them so wait more time), it will also be optimised in later release! (not recommend to download right now)_**
+**_Will be developed more, this might not generate all number or it might generate all but duplicates some numbers it will also be optimised in later release!_**

 PIN Generator